 We find that riders changed their behavior considerably over time.
-While in 2010 it was very common to have malware monetized by sending premium rate text messages, nowadays only a minority of malware families exhibit that behavior, and rather exfiltrate personal information or use other monetization tricks.
-We also find that the use of obfuscation techniques dramatically increased since the early days of Android malware, with specimens nowadays pervasively using native code and including external scripts to avoid easy analysis.
-This contrasts with the amount of legitimate apps that are currently obfuscated---a recent investigation shows that less than 25\% of apps in Google Play are obfuscated~\cite{wermke2018large}, while we show that over 90\% of the riders have the ability to use advanced obfuscation techniques.
-A consequence of this is that anti-malware systems trained on carriers and/or older datasets might not be effective in detecting the most recent threats, especially when they only rely on static analysis.
+While in 2010 it was very common to have malware monetized by sending premium rate text messages, nowadays only a minority of families exhibit that behavior, and rather exfiltrate personal information or use other monetization tricks.
+We also find that the use of obfuscation dramatically increased since the early days of Android malware, with specimens nowadays pervasively using native code and encryption to avoid easy analysis.
+This contrasts with the amount of legitimate apps that are currently obfuscated---a recent investigation shows that less than 25\% of apps in Google Play are obfuscated~\cite{wermke2018large}, while we find that over 90\% of the riders active in 2017 use advanced obfuscation.
+A consequence of this is that anti-malware systems trained on both carriers and riders and/or on older datasets might not be effective in detecting recent threats, especially when they only rely on static analysis.

-To the best of our knowledge this is the first up-to-date systematic study of malicious rider behaviors in the Android app ecosystem at large.
+To the best of our knowledge, this paper presents the largest systematic study of malicious rider behavior in the Android app ecosystem.
 Our contributions are summarized as follows:

 \begin{itemize}

 \item We propose a system to extract rider behaviors from repackaged malware.
 Our system uses differential analysis on top of annotated control flow graphs extracted from code fragments of an app.